 Not only do I think the best way to generate a campaign for me personally is a merger of these approaches, the truly funny thing is, I have occasionally created a campaign in the manner Gamer A suggests, by starting with a story I wanted to tell, in a particular setting, and having the players create PCs that fit that world or particular story.
 Other times, I've gone with Gamer B's approach.
 Each campaign is different and requires a style that best handles what the group, players and Gamemaster together, are trying to achieve.

-To some extant that's my current campaign FRONTIER was developed with the Gamer A method , though I left the nature and specifics of the PCs open to a wide range of possibilities within the context of the milieu and meta-plot.
+To some extent, my current campaign, 'FRONTIER', was developed with the Gamer A method, though I left the nature and specifics of the PCs open to a wide range of possibilities within the context of the milieu and meta-plot.

-With Traveller I tend to go the Gamer B route, seeing what the players roll up and creating a story that incorporates and integrates the backgrounds, goals, and other specific characteristics of the various PC.
+With Traveller on the other hand, I tend to go the Gamer B route, seeing what the players roll up and creating a story that incorporates and integrates the backgrounds, goals, and other specific characteristics of the various PCs.
 I will ask them (the players) what type of adventures they want to go on and/or suggest something that interests me but links directly into their characters.

 As I noted above, my true feelings on the subject are quite simple - combine your GM story idea with the character concepts the players are eager to play.
 Take the careers, backgrounds, and preferences that the PCs have created and/or generated for their PCs and build a narrative you enjoy around this information.
 Weave the players' ideas for their PCs into the setting and story you've created as the GM.